zz090923610/stock/README.md

 ```
 mosquitto_sub -t "#"
 ```
-This demo generates a candle stick analysis report.
+This demo generates a candle stick analysis report, scoring all symbols, output should be saved at $data_root/naive_score/.

 ## Project structure: